 North Korean Christians would not want us to pity them as these new guidelines go into effect.
 In fact, they regularly tell us not to pray for them but instead to pray with them—that God will empower us both to be faithful in whatever circumstances he places us.
 Money and “pity prayer” can’t solve these problems.
 Instead, we need a willingness to share their stories, share their sufferings, emulate them in our own Christian lives, and support them as they reach their fellow North Koreans for Christ.

-—Eric Foley, Seoul USA
+—Eric Foley, VOM Korea